Aaron Rodgers strains calf during warmups, sits out first Jets practice open to media

 “I don't think it's too serious,” Rodgers said, downplaying the injury and saying he took “a vet day.”

-He did not appear to have a noticeable limp, but he stretched his lower legs and ankles several times throughout the practice.
+He didn't have a noticeable limp, but stretched his lower legs and ankles several times throughout the practice.
+Rodgers, who wasn't wearing a wrap on either calf while he stood at the podium and spoke to reporters, was uncertain when the injury occurred.

-Organized team activities began Monday and Rodgers participated in practice, with the Jets tweeting out photos and videos of the quarterback throwing passes.
-The session Tuesday marked the first with media in attendance, and a few dozen reporters showed up to watch Rodgers practice as a member of the Jets for the first time.
+Organized team activities began Monday and Rodgers participated in practice, with the Jets tweeting photos and videos of the quarterback throwing passes.
+The session Tuesday marked the first with media in attendance, and a few dozen reporters showed up to watch Rodgers practice with the Jets for the first time.

+That will have to wait until next Wednesday at the earliest, when practice is next open to the media.

 New York acquired Rodgers, the No. 15 overall pick and a fifth-rounder in this year’s draft from Green Bay on April 26.
 In exchange, the Packers got the 13th overall selection, a second-rounder, a sixth-rounder and a conditional 2024 second-round pick that could become a first-rounder if Rodgers plays 65% of New York’s plays this season.